*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 We kept that in mind when we compiled this best list and broke down the in’s and out’s of each treadmill.
 Whether you’re a seasoned manual treadmill user, or a newbie trying to figure out what kind is best for you, rest assured that our team is here to help.
 Testing treadmills is our thing, and we work to bring you the knowledge you need to know so you can take home a quality manual treadmill that you will crush your goals on.

 What is a Manual Treadmill?

 Most treadmills use an electric motor to move the tread belt along the surface of the deck which creates a feeling of forward motion.
 These motorized treadmills require a power source (wall outlet) to operate as the belt will not move unless the motor is powered.
 Motorized treadmills are the standard treadmills you see in most homes and gyms.
 These treadmills often have different speed settings, some may incline or decline, and they usually have a handrail or handlebars for support.
 Console design may range from minimal to high-tech.
-For a list of our best motorized treadmills, click here.
+You can also check out our list of best motorized treadmills.